Baby hiccups in the womb can be tricky to distinguish at first! Even those very first baby movements can leave you scratching your head.

 Braxton Hicks contractions also tend to change or stop when you change position, or rest if you’ve been active, and when you increase fluids.

 If you’re feeling a sensation of slight tightening without pain, that seems patterned, many maternity care providers recommend changing position or resting, and hydrating.

-You can read Braxton Hicks Contractions – What Are Braxton Hicks?
-To learn more about how they feel and when you might expect to feel them.
+Read Braxton Hicks Contractions – What Are Braxton Hicks? to learn more about how they feel and when you might expect to feel them.

 If you’re feeling a quick, repetitive motion coming from your baby, you’re likely feeling hiccups.